Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectableItem.md

 ```

 ### -Name
-Specifies the name of the Azure Site Recovery protectable item.
+Specifies the name of the ASR protectable item.

 ```yaml
 Type: String